tedsluis/ansible-dump1090/README.md

 ## Logging

-Logging is written to '/tmp/ansible.log'.
+Ansible logging is written to '/tmp/ansible.log'.

 You can disable logging by putting a # in front of 'log_path=/tmp/ansible.log' in the ansible.cfg file.